AdventistVirtual/vercelexamples/apps/vibe-coding-platform/ai/tools/generate-files.md

-Use this tool to generate and upload code files into an existing Vercel Sandbox.
+Use this tool to generate and upload code files into an existing E2B Sandbox.
 It leverages an LLM to create file contents based on the current conversation context and user intent, then writes them directly into the sandbox file system.

 The generated files should be considered correct on first iteration and suitable for immediate use in the sandbox environment.
 This tool is essential for scaffolding applications, adding new features, writing configuration files, or fixing missing components.